 During your first few days at the project, you will attend multiple training sessions where our scientific methodologies are thoroughly described.
 These sessions will overview each shift you will take part in and how to use our research equipment.

 Following the project's scientific methods with diligence is important for the successful protection of sea turtles and the collection of accurate data.
-Because we understand that different people learn in different ways, we provide additional training material, in the form of instructional videos and manuals that will be available online through your volunteer account before your arrival.
-This material and the training sessions you will attend will prepare you for a fulfilling and educational time at our project.
+Because we understand that different people learn in different ways, we can provide training upon your arrival, in the form of instructional videos and presentations in addition to in-field training that will prepare you for a fulfilling and educational time at our project.

 Most mornings will begin by biking to the nesting beaches at sunrise to identify and record fresh sea turtle tracks and to protect any nests.
 Reaching the nesting beaches in the early morning is important because it allows us to protect nests before the beach becomes busy with visitors that may walk over the tracks and obscure them or damage the nests by accident.